bhoomijaa/AI-Interview-Simulator/README.md

-# AI-Interview-Simulator
-An intelligent, voice-based mock interview platform that simulates real interview experiences and provides structured feedback using AI.

- **Overview**

-Interviews are stressful, inconsistent, and often lack useful feedback.
-This project was built to solve exactly that.

-The system acts as an AI interviewer that:

-Generates personalised questions based on your resume Conducts the interview via voice interaction
-Evaluates your answers across multiple criteria Provides detailed feedback and an overall score

-The goal is simple: help candidates practise better and reduce bias in evaluation
+# AI-Powered Interview Simulation and Evaluation System

+## Overview

+The traditional interview process is often inconsistent, time-consuming, and provides little to no feedback to candidates.
+This project aims to address these issues by building an AI-based interview system that can simulate real interview scenarios and evaluate candidate responses.

+The system acts as an automated interviewer that generates personalised questions based on a candidate’s resume and evaluates their answers using predefined criteria.
+It provides structured feedback and an overall score to help candidates improve their performance.

-✨ Key Features
+## Features

-**Personalised Questions**
-Questions are dynamically generated based on your resume and job role — no fixed templates.
+- Personalised interview questions generated from the candidate’s resume and job role
-**Voice-Based Interaction**
-The AI asks questions using text-to-speech, and you respond using your microphone.
+- Voice-based interaction using text-to-speech and speech recognition
+- Real-time answer evaluation using multiple criteria
+- Feedback provided for each response
+- Final score calculated based on overall performance
+- Interview results stored in JSON format for future reference

-**AI Evaluation System**
+## Evaluation Criteria

-Each answer is scored on:
+Each answer is evaluated on the following parameters:
-Relevance
+- Relevance
-Completeness
+- Completeness
-Structure
+- Structure
-Specificity
+- Specificity
-Impact
+- Impact
-Professionalism
+- Professionalism
-**Real-Time Processing**
-Question generation and answer evaluation run simultaneously to reduce waiting time.
-**Noise Reduction + Speech Recognition**
-Audio is cleaned before transcription to improve accuracy.
-**Detailed Feedback + Final Score**
-You get per-question feedback along with an overall performance score.

-**System Architecture**

-The system follows a layered approach:

-Frontend (Streamlit) – interactive UI
-State Management (FSM) – controls interview flow
-AI Layer (LLM) – generates and evaluates content Speech Layer – handles audio input/output
-Data Layer – stores results in JSON
-🛠️ Tech Stack
+## Tech Stack

-Core:
+**Programming Language:**
 Python

+**Frontend:**
 Streamlit

-AI / NLP:
+**AI and NLP:**
 Mistral LLM (via LiteLLM)
-Chain-of-Thought Prompting
-Zero-shot prompting
+Zero-shot and Chain-of-Thought prompting

-Speech Processing:
+**Speech Processing:**

-Speechmatics (ASR)
+Speechmatics (Speech-to-Text)
 Edge TTS (Text-to-Speech)
-noisereduce (audio cleaning)
+noisereduce (noise reduction)

-Performance:
+**Concurrency and Performance:**

-asyncio (concurrency)
+asyncio
 ThreadPoolExecutor
 LRU Cache

-**How It Works**
-Upload your resume (PDF)
+**Other Libraries:**
+PyPDF2 / pypdf
+numpy
+scipy
+pygame

+## How It Works

+1. The user uploads a resume in PDF format
-System extracts key information
+2. The system extracts key information from the resume
-AI generates personalised questions
-Questions are spoken aloud
-You answer via microphone
+3. Interview questions are generated based on the resume and job description
+4. The system asks questions using text-to-speech
+5. The user responds using a microphone
-Audio is processed and transcribed
+6. Audio is processed and converted to text
-AI evaluates your response
+7. The response is evaluated using AI
-Process repeats for multiple questions
+8. The process repeats for multiple questions
-Final score + feedback is generated and saved **Output**
+9. Final feedback and score are generated and stored

-Structured interview results stored as JSON
-Includes:
-Questions & answers
-Scores
-Feedback
-Final evaluation
-**Future Improvements**
+AI-Interview-System/
+│
+├── app.py
+├── main.py
+├── utils/
+├── requirements.txt
+├── README.md
+├── schema.json
+├── .env.example
+└── PROJECT_SYNOPSIS.md

+## Future Improvements

-Cloud deployment (multi-user support)
+- Cloud deployment for multi-user access
-Video + facial expression analysis
-Multilingual interviews
+- Multilingual interview support
+- Video-based interview analysis
-Employer dashboard for candidate comparison
+- Employer dashboard for candidate comparison

-**Impact**
-Helps candidates practise anytime
-Provides structured, unbiased feedback
-Reduces dependency on human interviewers
-Makes interview prep more accessible
+## Note

+This project is developed as part of an academic submission.
+It is a local prototype and may be extended further with additional features in the future.

+## Project Structure